roman-milk/roman-milk.github.io/tricias-dirty-hole.md

+===

- ****** Tricia's Dirty Hole ****** byJust_Plain_Bob© My cock slid right in and I bottomed out on the first stroke.
+My cock slid right in and I bottomed out on the first stroke.
 She was wet!
 Not "moist" wet, but "slick" wet if you know what I mean.
 As soon as I was in her she went wild.
 She bucked, pushed up at me, dug her nails in my ass as she tried to pull me even deeper into her and her heels beat bruises into the backs of my legs.
 When I finally came she pushed me off of her, spun around and took my cock in her mouth and sucked me hard again and then she mounted me.
 She bounced up and down on me until I was so close I had to roll her over onto her back and fuck her hard to get myself off.
 When I fell to the bed beside her she made as if to go after my cock and I pushed her hand away and told her that I was done.

  Trish was softly snoring beside me while I was staring up at the ceiling thinking about the night.
 I desperately wanted to believe that what happened that night was a one time thing, but in the end I knew that I was going to have to find out for sure.
 Since I didn't dare bring it up with Trish that meant that I was going to have to spy on her and the very thought of having to do that weighed heavily on me.